cieslarmichal/show-sync/README.md

 - ✅ **Persistent Rooms**: Watch room links never expire—use them indefinitely
 - ✅ **Asynchronous AI**: Background processing with status tracking—no blocking waits
 - ✅ **Secure Authentication**: JWT-based auth with automatic token rotation for enhanced security
-- ✅ **Nuanced Preferences**: Two-tier system (like/love) for expressing preference strength
+- ✔️ **Nuanced Ratings**: Three-tier system (dislike/like/love) for expressing preference strength
-- ✅ **Smart Filtering**: Global ignore lists ensure you never see unwanted recommendations
+- ✔️ **Smart Filtering**: Global watchlist ensures you never see unwanted recommendations
 - ✅ **Quality Feedback**: Rate recommendations to help improve the AI

 **What This Means:**